 Ascended Extra: ExandShadow was just added randomly during the Resident Evil 4 commentary, then he eventually became a permanent member.

-Some guests have ended up recording games for the channel; for example, Nathan recorded Donkey Kong Country 3, and Amanda has said she will record Pokémon Platinum, due to Ted's dislike of Gen IV.
+Some guests have ended up recording games for the channel; for example, Nathan recorded Donkey Kong Country 3, and Amanda has said she will record Pokémon Platinum, due to Ted's disliking of Gen IV.

 Ascended Fanboy: Ted was a big fan of Brainscratch before he became a guest commentator and then the official fourth member of BSC.